-Accounting is a $110 billion industry in the United States.
+Accounting is a $133 billion industry in the United States.
 In addition to providing great career opportunities, accounting firms provide small businesses with much-needed support, such as financial audits and tax compliance services.
-Accounting firms also stepped up in a major way during the COVID-19 pandemic, with almost 80% of firms providing COVID-19-related consulting services.
+They also stepped up in a major way during the COVID-19 pandemic, with almost 80% of firms providing COVID-19-related consulting services.

 To understand the state of the accounting industry better, we’ve compiled the most relevant accounting statistics around accounting software, accounting jobs, accounting industry trends, and small business accounting.